bootuz-dinamon/ender3-v3-se-full-klipper/README.md

 This is a complete configuration, it is enough for Klipper to work fully.

-There is also a compiled file klipper.bin  v0.11.0-303, but I recommend compiling this file yourself.
+There is also a compiled file klipperXX_xxxxxxxxx.bin  v0.12.0-303, but I recommend compiling this file yourself.

-klipper_type_c.bin   - for connection via type-c connector.
+klipper12_type_c.bin   - for connection via type-c connector (USART1 PA10/PA9).

-klipper_usart3_LCD.bin   - for connection via IDC 10 pin LCD connector (not tested yet).
+klipper12_LCD_connector.bin  - for connection via IDC 10 pin LCD connector (USART3 PB11/PB10).

 After installation you need to do:
-1. calibrate Z-offset
+1. Bed mesh calibrate
-2. Bed mesh calibrate
+2. Manual calibrate Z-offset
 3. Calibrate bed and extruder PID.

 https://youtu.be/LrBiwabN-Y8